demquad/SuxoAU/README.md

 ## SuxoAU Defender

 This is a local-side version of SelfAC that includes:
- - Protection against being killed by other players due to unusual behavior, with automatic retaliation using 10 RPC calls against the attacker.
+ - Protection against being killed by other players due to unusual behavior, with automatic counterattack using 10 RPC calls against the attacker.

 **Vent detection:**
 ![hi](images/vent_detection.png)